gihozo-elyse/Portfolio-Page-Assignment/README.md

 # This is my personal portfolio website built with HTML, Tailwind CSS,
-## It showcases my skills, projects, and contact information.
+## It showcases , projects, and contact information.